Symbian9/qmapshack-doc-wiki/AxMaintainIndex.md

     * can upload (push) edited manual pages to the Bitbucket server.

-* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes online in the Bitbucket Wiki.
+* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes on-line in the Bitbucket Wiki.
 Other users editing the manual will see your changes and carry out the maintenance steps described on this page.

 * No index entries are inserted for the following manual pages: